Robert Rauschenberg: Artistic contribution

 In 1961, Rauschenberg explored a similar conceptual approach by presenting an idea as the artwork itself.
 He was invited to participate in an exhibition at the Galerie Iris Clert in Paris, where artists were to present portraits of Clert, the gallery owner.
 Rauschenberg's submission consisted of a telegram declaring "This is a portrait of Iris Clert if I say so."

 By 1962, Rauschenberg's paintings were beginning to incorporate not only found objects but found images as well.
-After a visit to Andy Warhol’s studio that year, Rauschenberg began using a silkscreen process, usually reserved for commercial means of reproduction, to transfer photographs to canvas.
+After a visit to Andy Warhol's studio that year, Rauschenberg began using a silkscreen process, usually reserved for commercial means of reproduction, to transfer photographs to canvas.
 The silkscreen paintings made between 1962 and 1964 led critics to identify Rauschenberg's work with Pop art.

+During this period Rauschenberg created Barge, a 32 foot long silkscreen and oil work created predominantly over a 24 hour period.
+Images recognizable in the work include trucks, spacecraft, text and parts of Diego Velázquez’s Rokeby Venus, among others.

 Rauschenberg had experimented with technology in his artworks since the making of his early Combines in the mid-1950s, where he sometimes used working radios, clocks, and electric fans as sculptural materials.
 He later explored his interest in technology while working with Bell Laboratories research scientist Billy Klüver.
 Together they realized some of Rauschenberg's most ambitious technology-based experiments, such as Soundings (1968), a light installation which responded to ambient sound.
 In 1966, Klüver and Rauschenberg officially launched Experiments in Art and Technology (E.A.T.), a non-profit organization established to promote collaborations between artists and engineers.

 In 1969, NASA invited Rauschenberg to witness the launch of Apollo 11.
 In response to this landmark event, Rauschenberg created his Stoned Moon Series of lithographs.
 This involved combining diagrams and other images from NASA's archives with his own drawings and handwritten text.